ashes999/game-development-course/README.md

 - [I have to make a game in 9 days.
 AHHH!](http://gamedev.stackexchange.com/a/24916/1929): some good advice on completing a game in nine days or less.
 The same principles apply to completing games *at all*; games tend to balloon in size and fail.
 Keep it small and trim ruthlessly.
 - [Should you Polish your Game, or add more Depth and Features?](http://gamedevelopment.tutsplus.com/articles/should-you-polish-your-game-or-add-more-depth-and-features--cms-21155): A good set of guidelines to help you decide if you should polish your existing game or add more depth/gameplay/features.
+- [When to Wrap Up a Project](http://www.hobbygamedev.com/beg/when-to-wrap-up-a-project/): guidelines for when to finish/stop working, when to talk away, and how to tell if your next project should be bigger or smaller.

 ## Awesome Tools and Resources